 Dear Schulich Faculty and Staff,

-Academic Policies and Guidelines for Fall 2022:
+Academic Policies and Guidelines for Summer 2023:

-If you have a student whose situation may require additional support or consideration, please contact Luba Pan, Director, Student and Enrolment Services (firstname.lastname@example.org).
+If you have a student whose situation may require additional support or consideration, please contact Luba Pan, Director, Student and Enrolment Services (firstname.lastname@example.org)

-15% Remote Delivery Option: The option of running up to two discretionary online class sessions for an in-person course remains in place.
+15% Remote Delivery Option: The option of running up to two discretionary online class sessions for an in-person course remains in place for Summer.
 Instructors should use their judgment and discretion in deciding if or when to exercise this option.
 The purpose of these sessions is to help mitigate the impact of the unpredictable circumstances which may arise during the term (instructor and student illness, guest speakers not able to attend in person, etc.).
 If due to unforeseen circumstances you encounter a need to exceed the discretionary two online sessions limit, please contact email@example.com for approval.

 Remote Access to Course Materials: It is recommended that instructors continue to make course materials for in-person courses accessible online.
 You may use one of the following methods for sharing your lecture content whenever possible: